ASHSWAIN/ashswain/README.md

 I have a background in Computer Science and experience working in operational environments.
 I'm currently developing practical skills in business analysis, software testing, data analysis and product management.

-My current focus is on applying these skills through practical projects and building a stronger understanding of how technology products are planned, developed and improved.
+My focus is on applying these skills through practical projects and developing a stronger understanding of how technology products are planned, developed and improved.

 ## Skills

-**Programming:** Python, SQL, C
+**Programming:** Python, SQL

 **Data:** Excel, Pandas, Power BI